Foiegras_banner_resized.jpg

 Are there alternative ways to produce foie gras?

-Growing concerns for animal welfare has led to an increased availability of ‘humane’ or ‘ethical’ foie gras in the market.
-On top of Sousa’s brand La Patereria de Sousa, Spanish brand ‘Labourdette’ also produces ‘Natural foie gras’ by working with the birds’ natural fat storage instinct.
+Growing concerns for animal welfare have led to an increased availability of ‘humane’ or ‘ethical’ foie gras in the market.
+On top of Sousa’s brand La Patereria de Sousa, the Spanish brand ‘Labourdette’ also produces ‘Natural foie gras’ by working with the birds’ natural fat storage instinct.

-There have also been other innovations in ethical foie gras production which leverages modern technology to replicate the smoothness of fattened livers.
-For example, German company Foie Royale scientifically combines livers from free range ducks and geese with fat cells, in order to emulate the much loved fatty texture.17 Compared to Sousa’s foie gras, Foie Royale’s products are at a lower price point, ranging from €15.99 for 80g of duck liver foie and €19.99 for 80g of goose liver foie.18
+There have also been other innovations in ethical foie gras production which leverage modern technology to replicate the smoothness of fattened livers.
+For example, German company Foie Royale scientifically combines livers from free-range ducks and geese with fat cells to emulate the much-loved fatty texture.17 Compared to Sousa’s foie gras, Foie Royale’s products are at a lower price point, ranging from €15.99 for 80g of duck liver foie and €19.99 for 80g of goose liver foie.18

 Related articles